April 13, 2013 11:06:37 PM

 The Eugenia Conner Memorial Award for Achievement went to Katie Breathitt, of the track and field and cross country teams.
 The award is presented to an outstanding junior or senior female athlete that exemplifies a true "Lady Rebel" with character and leadership both on and off the court/field.

-4. Columbus boys beat Callaway HIGH SCHOOL SPORTS
+4. Caledonia boys golf team wins state title HIGH SCHOOL SPORTS